abelrg25/abelrg25.github.io/content/authors/admin/_index.md

 ---

 ## About Me
+THIS PAGE IS UNDER CONSTRUCTION
-Abel Rosales is a Ph.
+Hello!
+My name is Abel Rosales and I am a Ph.
 D. in Astrophysics.
-His research interests include Data Analysis, Data Science, Python
+My research interests include the study of evolved stars, also called AGB stars (AGB stands fo Asymptotic Giant Branc) through interferometric imaging.
+I also love programming, so, I love the Data Analysis and Data Science fields.